" I truly think it is best to be a robin lightly dressed concocting soup inside my nest" ~Maurice Sendak

 In a dutch oven heat the olive oil and brown the meat

-Add the onions and garlic and cook until soft.
+Add the onions, celery and garlic and cook until soft.

-Add the remaining ingredients and bring to a low boil reduce heat and simmer until pork is fork tender ( 1 to 1 1/2 hours)
+Add the remaining ingredients and bring to a simmer .
+Place in oven for ( 1 to 1 1/2 hours)

 .